bedita/bedita/README.md

  $ docker pull bedita/bedita:latest
  ```

-You may also use `:4-cactus` tag instead of latest, they are currently synonyms.
+You may also use `:4-cactus` tag instead of `:latest`, they are currently synonyms.

 ### Build image